Ax-Kochen-Ershov principles for finitely ramified henselian fields: Embedding Lemmas

 It can be checked that Lemma~\ref{lem:emb-imp} goes through with $\mathcal{L}_{\mathrm{unif}, e}$ in place of $\Ldagger{e}$.
 We consider this construction to have no advantage over the setting with a fixed residue characteristic $p$ and hence we do not pursue this point of view in the rest of the paper. \end{remark}

-Lemma \ref{lem:emb-imp} will be sufficient to prove Ax--Kochen--Ershov principles for elementary equivalence and existential equivalence in the next section.
+Lemma \ref{lem:emb-imp} will be sufficient to prove an Ax--Kochen--Ershov principle for existential equivalence in the next section, and (although we will take a different route below) it could also be used to establish the corresponding principle for elementary equivalence -- for instance, one could copy the proof of the Ax--Kochen--Ershov principle for elementary equivalence of unramified henselian valued fields \cite[Theorem 8.5 and Corollary 8.3]{AJCohen}, using our Lemma~\ref{lem:emb-imp} instead of the corresponding result \cite[Corollary 6.6]{AJCohen} in the unramified case.

 To handle elementary extensions and existential closedness, however, we will need embedding lemmas over substructures.
 In fact, here we do not require any additional structure on the residue field.
 We start with the following self-strengthening of Lemma \ref{muensterlemma}, with proof similar to that of \cite[Corollary 6.4]{AJCohen}.